After you get hired, it’s now time to face the equity research interviews.

 The amount of money especially, the number of salaries motivate me in such a way that I can live comfortably with a higher wage, that's why I went to finance, notably investment banking.

 However, it’s not the one thing which composes the 100% of my motivation.
-IN this early part of my career, I highly value having a company and a manager that will guide me and make me leap to the next level of my career.
+In this early part of my career, I highly value having a company and a manager that will guide me and make me leap to the next level of my career.

 “New learnings and new experiences.
 I’m motivated that every I get to learn new things and that someday I’ll be respected equity research professional.”